 Introduction

 Tea (Camellia sinensis L. O. Kuntze) is a significant perennial monoculture commercial crop grown extensively between latitudes 41°N and 16°S across Asia, Africa, Latin America, and Oceania, occupying over 2.71 million hectares in more than 34 countries (Barua 1994, Deka et al. 2006 & Hazarika et al 2009).
-This crops supports the livelihoods of millions and contributes significantly to the economies of several producing nations.
+This crop supports the livelihoods of millions and contributes significantly to the economies of several producing nations.
 Despite its global economic importance, tea production is severely hampered by insect and mite pests, which can cause yield losses ranging from 5% to 55% (Muraleedharan 1992, Sivapalan 1999).
 To mitigate pest-related damage, planters often rely heavily on organosynthetic pesticides.
 However, excessive chemical use has led to several ecological and agronomic issues, including pest resurgence (Sivapalan 1999), secondary pest outbreaks (Cranham 1966), pesticide resistance (Kawai 1997 & Hazarika et al. 2009), contamination of the environment, and the presence of residues in made tea (Chaudhuri.
 1999).
 In this context, there is a pressing need for eco-friendly pest management alternatives rooted in Indigenous Technical Knowledge (ITK).
-These traditional practices, originating from the early transition of humans from hunters to cultivators, these practices have evolved over millennia and continue to influence agricultural methods even in the era of modern farming (Saikia et al. 2008).
+These traditional practices, originating from the early transition of humans from hunters to cultivators, which have evolved over millennia and continued to influence agricultural methods even in the era of modern farming (Saikia et al. 2008).
 ITK is particularly relevant for sustainable agriculture, offering ecologically beneficial, low-cost, and accessible solutions to farming challenges (Majumder et al. 2013).
 These methods are still widely used in remote and resource-poor regions, where access to commercial pesticides is limited (Saikia et al. 2008).
 India, with its vast diversity of medicinal and aromatic plants, has long-standing traditional practices involving natural pesticides (Isman 2006).
 Scientific studies have demonstrated that many of these botanicals possess oviposition deterrent, antifeedant, or toxic effects against key pests in crops like tea (Hazarika et al. 2008).
 Consequently, ITK is gaining renewed attention in scientific and development circles as a cornerstone of sustainable agriculture, providing eco-friendly, affordable, and accessible solutions to smallholder farmers (Saikia et al. 2008).
 By considering aforementioned issues, the present study aimed to document Indigenous Technical Knowledge (ITK) on herbal pest management practices among small tea growers in Assam, focusing on natural, chemical-free methods across various districts.

 Methodology